Text size

 Where to start

-Contact The Dementia Service for prompt assessment, structured ICD-11 letters and shared-care prescribing across the UK.
+Contact The Dementia Service for prompt assessment, diagnosis, structured ICD-11 aligned care plans and prescribing where clinically appropriate, across the UK, with no GP referral needed.

 Frequently asked questions